Benedict Arnold (governor): Newport and politics

 Significant political events were taking place upon Arnold's arrival in Newport.
-William Coddington had been successful in separating the island towns of Newport and Portsmouth from the two mainland towns of Providence and Warwick (called Shawhomett at the time), under a commission which he obtained earlier in England; he was appointed as governor for life of the two island towns in 1651.
-Providence sent Roger Williams to England, feeling that the Patent of 1643 had been abandoned, and those on the island opposed to Coddington sent Dr. John Clarke and William Dyer to have Coddington's charter annulled.
-Williams and Dyer returned to New England after finding success, while Clarke remained in England for the next decade, acting as a diplomat to protect the colony's interests.
+William Coddington had been successful in separating the island towns of Newport and Portsmouth from the two mainland towns of Providence and Warwick under a commission which he obtained earlier in England; he was appointed as governor for life of the two island towns in 1651.
+Providence sent Roger Williams to England, feeling that the Patent of 1643 had been abandoned, and those on the island who were opposed to Coddington sent Dr. John Clarke and William Dyer to have Coddington's charter annulled.
+Williams and Dyer returned to New England after finding success, while Clarke remained there for the next decade, acting as a diplomat to protect the colony's interests.
 In February 1653, Dyer brought letters revoking Coddington's commission, with the authority of the government to proceed under the Patent of 1643 and the status quo of 1647.
-John Sanford succeeded Coddington in 1653, and with the change of administration came the work leading to the reunification of the four towns under one government.
+John Sanford succeeded Coddington in 1653, and the four towns were reunified under one government.

-In 1653, Arnold became a freeman of Newport and, from that point forward, served in some public capacity every year until his death in 1678.
+In 1653, Arnold became a freeman of Newport and served in some public capacity every year until his death in 1678.
 In 1654, he was selected as one of the commissioners from Newport (each of the four towns had six), and he was an Assistant from 1655 to 1656.
 He was very active as a member of the Court of Commissioners and a member of the most important committees.
-In 1655, Arnold, Roger Williams, Samuel Gorton, and William Baulston were appointed by the court to frame a letter of thanksgiving to the English Lord President of the Council on colonial affairs, and to present humble acknowledgments and submission of the colony to His Highness, the Lord Protector, Oliver Cromwell.
+In 1655, Arnold, Roger Williams, Samuel Gorton, and William Baulston were appointed by the court to frame a letter of thanksgiving to the English Lord President of the council on colonial affairs, and to present humble acknowledgments and submission of the colony to the Lord Protector Oliver Cromwell.
 The letter of reply from Cromwell was placed in the custody of Arnold.

-Arnold was elected as the President of the colony in 1657, at the age of 41, succeeding Roger Williams in this capacity.
+Arnold was elected as the President of the colony in 1657 at age 41, succeeding Roger Williams.